 Yes, pursuant to Vermont laws anyone can now obtain a Vermont criminal conviction report on anyone else provided they have their name and date of birth.

 What is the difference in FBI record checks and a Vermont conviction record?

-A Vermont check is a state wide check for convictions on a particular individual.
-A FBI record check is a record based on fingerprints taken at the time of arrest for an individual that have been submitted to the FBI.
+A Vermont check is a statewide check for convictions on a particular individual.
+An FBI record check is based on fingerprints taken at the time of arrest for an individual that have been submitted to the FBI.
 An FBI check will include a check of all states.

 If I was fingerprinted for a school can I obtain a copy of that record check for a Visa record check?

-No, fingerprints taken for educational purposes cannot be disseminated to anyone other than another educational institution.
+No, fingerprints taken for educational purposes cannot be disseminated to anyone other than another Vermont educational institution.

 Do I need a release form to request a Vermont Criminal Conviction check on an applicant?